panthernet/GraphX/README.md

   * Async algorithm computation support
   * Rich usability documentation and sample projects

-* Advanced graph edges features:
+* It supports following edge related features:
   * Support for parametrized edge routing algorithms (SimpleER, EdgeBundling, PathFinder)
   * Support for dynamic and/or single edge routing calculation (for ex. for dragged vertex)
   * Edges curving (smoothing) technique that can be applied to any ER algorithm